 Compression Gloves- What Symptoms Do They Treat?

-Compression gloves are used to provide compression, warmth and light support to swollen, stiff hands and associated joints.
+Compression gloves provide support and warmth to swollen, stiff hands and associated joints.
 They work in part by increasing the oxygen delivery to working muscles and enhancing circulation for faster removal of lactic acid and other metabolic wastes.
 This occurs via the glove’s compression and warmth which both encourage the movement of fluids that are involved in any inflammatory process.
 In addition, studies suggest that compression from the glove may alter the inflammatory response to small soft tissue injuries and help accelerate the repair process.

 Who Can Benefit from Compression Gloves?